matjaz99/alertmonitor/README.md

 Alertmonitor displays monitored objects as Instances or SmartTargets.
 Instance is one particular exporter on a server, while SmartTarget combines all instances on the same server and displays all active alerts on a server.

-Alertmonitor supports PromQL for making queries.
+Alertmonitor supports PromQL for making queries and range queries.

 Tags provide a quick way of filtering alerts.